 Staff previously employed by the National Health Service and who were members of the National Health Service Superannuation Scheme continue to be members of that scheme.
-All other staff may become members of St Giles Hospice group personal pension plan.
+All other staff may become members of St Giles Hospice group personal pension plan or an Auto Enrolment Pension Plan.